 Much later, middle sister and I were getting ready to put wallpaper in our bedroom.
 It was bright orange and yellow and red flowers — must have been around 1966 or 67– and it looked eerily like the wallpaper on our bedroom now, here at the cottage.

-We were painting the wall before we wallpapered it; I’m sure I don’t remember why.
+We were painting the wall before we wallpapered it; I surely don’t remember why.
 Mom gave us permission to do graffiti on the wall before she papered over it.
 I painted several Nazi swastikas on it.
 I was just a kid and had no idea of the import of this symbol.
-When Mom came in and saw what I had done, she was horrified–her only brother had been killed in France during the war.
+When Mom came in and saw what I had done, she was horrified — her only brother had been killed in France during the war.
 She made us paint over them.
 “But we’re wallpapering over it,” I pointed out.
 She was shouting now.
-“I will not have someone finding these symbols 50 years from now on my house!”
+“I will not have someone finding these symbols fifty years from now on my house!”
 Of course, now I understand her rage perfectly.
 (Diane, am I remembering this right?
 I’m claiming full responsibility here because I can’t remember the extent of your involvement…)

-A few years later, my boyfriend Mike and I wrote our initials on the inside of a covered bridge on the Lippencott Road not far from where the cottage is now.
+A few years later, my boyfriend — he was called Mike back then — and I wrote our initials on the inside of a covered bridge on the Lippencott Road not far from where the cottage is now.
 We went back after we were married –30 or so years later — to see if they were still there.

 The inside of the bridge had been painted and we couldn’t find any initials, but then, we weren’t even sure if it was the right bridge…(There are 7 covered bridges in Greene County–you can find information about them here.)
 And from reading this website, I’ve discovered its real name–The Lippencott-Cox Farm bridge.